Form 8.3 - Learning Technologies Group Plc

 Meistgelesene Nachrichten

-Börse aktuell - Live TickerBlick auf anstehende US-Wahl: SMI und DAX mit Zuwächsen -- Nikkei schliesst vor dem Wochenende klar im Minus
+Börse aktuell - Live TickerWarten auf US-Wahl: SMI und DAX auf Richtungssuche -- Wall Street etwas tiefer -- Shanghai Composite schliesst stark - Feiertag in Japan

-Der heimische und auch der deutsche Markt können am letzten Handelstag der Woche zugewinnen.
-Derweil tendieren die asiatischen Indizes am Freitag uneinheitlich - in Tokio geht es kräftig nach unten.
+Der heimische Aktienmarkt sowie der deutsche Leitindex zeigen sich am Montag unentschlossen.
+An der Wall Street zeichnet sich ein lustloser Handel ab.
+An den Börsen in China und Hongkong waren zum Wochenstart Gewinne zu sehen, in Japan wurde feiertagsbedingt nicht gehandelt.

 finanzen.net News